microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Modules-Modern.md

 - **Syntax**: What syntax do I want to use to import and export things?
 - **Module Resolution**: What is the relationship between module names (or paths) and files on disk?
-- **Module Target**: What module format should my emitted JavaScript use?
+- **Module Output Target**: What should the should my emitted JavaScript module look like?

 #### ES Module Syntax